skhiggins/ra_guide/README.md

 All research assistants fill out a weekly timesheet.
 This is helpful for planning, making sure PIs are optimizing your time and setting realistic expectations about how long different tasks will take.
 In addition, the weekly recaps help the PIs to keep track of your progress on each project and task.
 The timesheets and recaps should be sent to the PIs every Monday morning.
 Specifically, the weekly emails include the following content:

-- The timesheet for the last week,
+- The number of hours worked last week in the header,
+	- If the hours worked are significantly lower than 40, include a sentence at the beginning of the email stating why (e.g., "I registered 32 hours last week because Monday was a holiday", or "Recorded 24 hours last week because I took 2 days of vacation off"),
 - A recap of tasks done during the last week,
-- A summary list of priorities to be done in the current week.
+- A summary list of priorities to be done in the current week,
+- The timesheet for the last week.

 The timesheets and recaps should be saved in a separate **Google Drive folder**.
 Specifically,